-Iran’s Youth, Women And Middle Class Elevate Rouhani To Second Term
+Iranian Women And Young Give Moderate President A Second Term

 Calls by some abroad for a boycott appear to have gone unheeded.
 Iranians still recall how hardliners took control of the presidency, parliament and municipal governments amid widespread voter apathy over the last dozen years.
 Many voters said they trusted the Rouhani government to oversee the counting of the ballots.
 Despite draconian vetting rules for the candidates that bar all but steadfast loyalists to the regime from running for office, voters said it was important to support the regime’s moderate and reformist factions as they confront hardliners like Raisi.

 “We were always looking for big changes and looking for someone to bring about big changes,” said Javad, a 54-year-old Iranian physician who lives in Istanbul.
-“Now we see that even little changes sometimes enough.”
+“Now we see that even little changes are sometimes enough.”

 Borzou Daragahi is a Middle East correspondent for BuzzFeed News and is based in Istanbul.